MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/3-navtables/readme.md

         navTable;
 ```

-Running your test query again, after building your connector again, will give you a similar result as last time&mdash;with a few more columns added.
+Running your test query again, after building your connector again, gives you a similar result as last time&mdash;with a few more columns added.
 ![TripPin Table2.](../../media/trippin3-table2.png)

 > [!NOTE]
-> You will not see the **Navigator** window appear in the PQTest result window of Visual Studio Code.
+> You don't see the **Navigator** window appear in the PQTest result window of Visual Studio Code.
 The **M Query Output** window always displays the underlying table.

-If you copy your extension over to your Power BI Desktop custom connector and invoke the new function from the **Get Data** dialog, you see your navigator appear.
+If you copy your extension over to your Power BI Desktop custom connector and invoke the new function from the **Get Data** dialog, your navigator appears.

 ![TripPin Navigator.](../../media/trippin3-nav.png)